-California Adventure Rider
+California - The Adventure Republic

 hello. for a change, i will start posting my ride reports here rather than keeping them in the regional west - california so that we can share our dirty treasure with everyone else, especially those from out of states.

 this is kind of the adv version of huell howser's california gold....haha, got the idea. i am hoping you people come and visit ca - spend your $$$ and help our economy....:D

 as far as the title, that's not me but a fictional rider or any rider who doesn't want to start a new thread or have limited materials to make a ride report. it's all about adventure or dual sport riding and want to share their experiences.

 home is about 15 miles north of los angeles.our destination is central coast, north of san simeon (hearst castle)

 my bike is a 2002 640e with 3.8 gal tank

 since there's a lot of pavement involve, i put on a tkc 80 front and metzeler sahara 3 rear; ususlly i run dunlop 606s

 wolfman enduro tank bag for this ride, and the explorer lite for longer trips